safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 const safeTransaction = await protocolKit.createTransaction({ transactions, options })
 ```

-In addition, the optional `callsOnly` parameter, which is `false` by default, allows to force the use of the `MultiSendCallOnly` instead of the `MultiSend` contract when sending a batch transaction:
+In addition, the optional `callsOnly` parameter, which is `false` by default, allows forcing the use of the `MultiSendCallOnly` instead of the `MultiSend` contract when sending a batch transaction:

 ```typescript
 const callsOnly = true